dheerajvs/art-gallery/src/pages/about.md

 She began her professional career in the IT industry, worked at a number of startups in engineering and business development positions and also founded a software company of her own.
 Despite a successful career, she found her true calling as a fine-arts painter.

-Sowmya's repertoire now extends from traditional oil paintings and tanjore paintings to kalamkari, murals and zentangles.
+Sowmya's repertoire now extends from traditional oil paintings and tanjore paintings to kalamkari, murals,  zentangles and other painting forms.
 So far she has trained several hundred students.

 ## Awards & Workshops